 - “Free home inspection” offers or door-to-door solicitations for home improvements

 - Stop and think before you hand anybody any cash.

 - Read and understand anything you sign, especially the fine print.

 - Report to the police any crime, attempted crime or suspicious person or activity.
 If you have any doubts about something, report it — you may prevent a crime.

 Credit Card Skimmers

 Skimming devices have become more sophisticated.
-In most cases, the skimmers are being placed inside the machine and are undetectable without opening the pumps.
+In most cases, the skimmers are being placed inside machines, such as gas pumps and ATMs, and are undetectable without opening the machine.
 Citizens can take the following crime prevention steps to avoid skimmers at gas stations: